 No functional open space will be lost as a result of the amendment.
+The Comprehensive Plan policies and the Land Development Regulations that accompany this amendment of the Future Land Use Map seek to encourage creation of additional public open space and to improve the quality of the public realm.
 The amendment discourages the proliferation of urban sprawl.